 CVM Short Volume

-CEL-SCI Corporation (CVM) operates in the Healthcare sector, specifically the Biotechnology industry, with a market capitalization near $9.7M, listed on AMEX, employing roughly 43 people, carrying a beta of 0.71 to the broader market.
-CEL-SCI Corporation engages in the research and development of immunotherapy for the treatment of cancer and infectious diseases.
+CEL-SCI Corporation (CVM) operates in the Healthcare sector, specifically the Biotechnology industry, with a market capitalization near $7.9M, listed on AMEX, employing roughly 43 people, carrying a beta of 0.65 to the broader market.
+CEL-SCI Corporation (CVM) focuses on the research and development of immune-based therapies to combat cancer and various infectious diseases.
 Led by Geert R. Kersten, public since 1983-12-08.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.